The Shipwreck (Turner)

 The Shipwreck is a landscape painting by J. M. W. Turner in the collection of the Tate.
-It was completed around 1805, when it was exhibited in Turner's own gallery.
+It was completed around 1805, when it was exhibited in Turner's own gallery in Queen Anne Street.
 The painting is an important example of the sublime in British art.

-It is thought that the picture probably records the then recent sinking of the Earl of Abergavenny, which foundered of Weymouth on 4 February 1805.
+It is thought that the picture probably records the then recent sinking of the Earl of Abergavenny, which foundered off Weymouth in Dorset on 4 February 1805.